mohitarora11/digital1/readme.txt

 2) npm install
 3) type grunt and press enter

-Note : To run this project you need to install node and grunt at system level.
+Note : To run this project you need to install node and grunt(npm install grunt) at system level.